About arc42

 Change

-A new bot strategy or difficulty adjustment is added to the Rust module.
+A new bot strategy or difficulty level is added to the Rust module.

 The feature is integrated without breaking the frontend or API contracts.

-Effort ⇐ 1 work day, and the /play endpoint contract remains compatible (quality goal 3).
+Effort ⇐ 1 work day; the /v1/ybot/choose/{bot_id} endpoint contract remains compatible (quality goal 3).

 QS-07 (Extend board size)